team-alya/kaluste-backend/README.md

 ### Enviromental variables

-Create an .env file in the root folder with the following values (use the .env.template file for reference):
+Create an .env file in the root folder with the following values (use the .env.example file for reference):

 - OPENAI_API_KEY
 - MONGODB_URI